 Reading with children is such an important component of early childhood education.
 There’s no better way to get children interested in reading than to include some really fun books for the kids!
 And it certainly doesn’t hurt for those books to relate to your preschool theme.

 So, needless to say, I’ve created a collection of some of my favorite bat-themed books to read with your students.
-Here are some great illustrated options:
+Here are some great illustrated options (I may get commissions for purchases made through links in this post):

 And here are some great bat books for preschoolers that have real images: